wp-plugins/1silex4wp/readme.txt

 == To Do - v1.0 beta ==
 * make the "post comment" work (refresh the comments list?)
 * ? remove silex files needed only for editing
+* ? add an option to link to an online silex installation? <-> http://wordpress.org/extend/plugins/piwik-analytics/
 * paged comments feed and paged comments in "single" and "page" pages
 * implement all the parameters of the query: http://codex.wordpress.org/Template_Tags/query_posts
 * all language constants passed in FlashVars (404 text, link names, ...)